nomis51/horus/README.md

 ![WinPass logo](https://github.com/nomis51/winpass/blob/master/.assets/winpass.png)

-A Windows implementation of [zx2c4 password-store](https://www.passwordstore.org/) (Also supports `linux`)
+A Windows / Linux password manager greatly inspired by [zx2c4 password-store](https://www.passwordstore.org/).

 ## Why?
 There are several implementations of `pass` targeting different platforms and needs, but the ones supporting Windows are either oudated, unmaintained, buggy or doesn't follow the philosophy of `pass` which is, being a simple, but efficient **terminal-based** password manager.
-This is why I created `winpass` : a pass-clone, zero configuration, terminal-based Windows supported password manager.
+This is why I created `winpass` : a pass-inspired application, zero configuration, terminal-based Windows and Linux supported password manager, improving on the existing recipe defined by zx2c4.

 ## Installation
 - Have [Git](https://git-scm.com/download/win) installed